Schedule & Courses

-The Bachelor of Science in Nursing (Degree Completion) program develops the resources of registered nurses (RNs) as they transition into the professional nursing role.
-The program provides theoretical and evidence-based education and incorporates knowledge from related disciplines.
-These experiences are facilitated by the acquisition of knowledge, critical thinking and expertise in each nursing course.
-The goal of the program is to prepare graduates for positions where they will provide quality health care in diverse settings as well as leadership and education for patients, families, other staff members and the healthcare organization as a whole.
+The Bachelor of Science in Nursing (Degree Completion) program develops the resources and knowledge of registered nurses as they transition into the professional nursing role.
+The program provides innovative, theoretical, and evidence-based education and incorporates knowledge from related disciplines.
+These experiences are facilitated by the acquisition of knowledge, critical thinking, and expertise in each nursing course.
+The goal of the program is to prepare graduates for positions where they will provide quality health care in diverse settings as well as leadership and education for patients, families, other staff members and the healthcare organization.

 - Utilize prior learning as a foundation for acquisition and application of knowledge during the nursing program.